YaLTeR/niri/wiki/FAQ.md

+### How to disable Client-Side Decorations?

+See below.

+(Note that this will disable resizing windows using mouse.)

 ### Why is the border/focus ring showing up through semitransparent windows?

 Uncomment the `prefer-no-csd` setting at the [top level](./Configuration:-Miscellaneous.md) of the config.